Microneurography/APTrack/README.md

 - [Create the build files](https://open-ephys.atlassian.net/wiki/spaces/OEW/pages/1301643269/Creating+Build+files).
 - [Compile plugin](https://open-ephys.atlassian.net/wiki/spaces/OEW/pages/1259110401/Plugin+CMake+Builds)

+  When compiling via Visual Studio, various header files and libraries will be required.
+To save time, be sure to add the following files to the Include Directories of the ALL-BUILD project.
+  These can be found inside of the main GUI directory

+  - .\plugin-GUI-master\PluginGenerator\JuceLibraryCode
+  - .\plugin-GUI-master\Plugins\Headers
+  - .\plugin-GUI-master\JuceLibraryCode
+  - .\plugin-GUI-master\Source

+Alongisde those, the open-ephys.lib needs to be linked to the OE-plugin-latency-tracker-main project
+This can be found in: .\plugin-GUI-master\Build\Debug\open-ephys.lib

 ## Walkthrough

 This plugin is intened for use alongside the Pulse Pal.
 However, it can be used without.
 If not detected, a prompt will display upon starting the plugin, as shown here: